PrestaShop/prestashop-flashlight/README.md

 # Use

-PrestaShop Flashlight can be used as a **development environment**, a **CI/CD asset** to build up a custom PrestaShop environment...
-Or any use case you can think of.
-Hence a list of ressources and examples to get you started:
+PrestaShop Flashlight can be used as a **development environment**, a **CI/CD asset** to build up a custom PrestaShop environment, or any use case you can think of.
+Following is a list of resources and examples to get you started:

 - [Basic Example](./examples/basic-example/)
 - [Develop PrestaShop](./examples/develop-prestashop/)